 Celebration Workshops and Events … in partnership with Birchwood Highland for their 30th anniversary, working with people supported by the charity to create hats, costumes and games for the free public parties.
 See a short video here by Birchwood Highland.
 And images here.

-POSITIVE DEMENTIA CARE : 2-day courses based on over ten-years practice-research by author and tutor Karrie Marshall, for joyful and creative ways of connecting with people who are living with dementia, through to end of life care.
+DEMENTIA CARE : 2-day courses based on over ten-years practice-research by author and tutor Karrie Marshall, for joyful and creative ways of connecting with people who are living with dementia, through to end of life care.
 The course is aimed at people interested in working creatively to support meaningful interactions, identity, inclusion and connection for better quality professional care. ran in January, February, March and April 2017.
-More will be running later in the year Register your interest using our contact form.
+Register your interest using our contact form.

 Rhythm, Rivers and Roads… a short walk and then back at the cafe.
 Word prompts and writing… for people of all abilities… experienced writers, new writers, non-writers… sharing the experience of poetry and prose.
 People living with dementia and their carers are most welcome. (carers free). £5 and £3 concessions.